Hepatitis B, Acute - Hepatitis B, Acute - MSD Manual Consumer Version

 More Information

-Centers for Disease Control and Prevention: Hepatitis B: This web site provides links to an overview of hepatitis B (including definitions, statistics, transmission, and screening) and information about the hepatitis B vaccine, symptoms, diagnosis, and treatment, as well as links to information for health care practitioners.
-Accessed May 19, 2022.
+Centers for Disease Control and Prevention: Hepatitis B: This website provides links to an overview of hepatitis B (including definitions, statistics, transmission, and screening) and information about the hepatitis B vaccine, symptoms, diagnosis, and treatment, as well as links to information for health care practitioners.
+Accessed May 10, 2024.